-Whether you prefer Facebook, Twitter, or Instagram, it’s fun to connect with new friends, reconnect with old friends and keep in touch on social media.
-In less effort than it takes to send a single email to a friend with a photo attachment, we can upload that same photo to Facebook in seconds for all your friends to see and share their comments and compliments.
+Whether you prefer Facebook, Twitter, or Instagram, it’s fun to engage with new friends, reconnect with old friends and keep in touch on social media.
+In less effort than it takes to send a single email with a photo attachment to one person, we can upload that same photo to Facebook in seconds for all our friends to see and share their comments and compliments.
 It’s powerful technology used by nearly 3 billion people around the world.

 When you have that many people posting, commenting, and messaging each other in one place, companies with products and services to sell are sure to follow.
 For these companies, “engagement” is everything.
 Engagement is what happens when you like, share or make a comment on a company’s social media post.
 Because most people have more than a hundred friends/followers and like dozens of companies/brands, social media platforms use technology to send to your newsfeed only the posts with a lot of engagement.